Quick Answer

 - The investment adviser firm (not the individual IAR) submits the Form U4 on behalf of the IAR

-- An IAR must register in the state where the IAR has a place of business
+An IAR registers in every state where the IAR personally has a place of business, whether the employing adviser is state-registered or federal covered.

 Exam Tip: Gotchas